-Common Ground High School is located at 358 Springside Avenue in the West Rock area of New Haven on 20 acres of Parks Department land, surrounded by one of Connecticut's largest state parks.
-We are just 1⁄2 mile northwest of Southern Connecticut State University, on the Connecticut Transit "B1-Brookside" bus line.
+Common Ground High School is located at 358 Springside Avenue in the West Rock neighborhood of New Haven on 20 acres of city park land, surrounded by one of Connecticut's largest state parks.
+We are just 1⁄2 mile northwest of Southern Connecticut State University, on the Connecticut Transit 243 bus line (visit www.cttransit.com for schedules).